The Most Exciting Mobile Community on the Planet

 There may be different reasons why one wishes to use a patch file.
 Here are some (there may be others):

-You can use the WURFL file to override those capability values and still update the WURFL independently
+• Capabilities return correct values but you have your own reasons to assign them different values.
+In this case you can use the WURFL file to override those capability values and still update the WURFL independently.

 What does the patch file look like?